Optimal Capacity Modification for Stable Matchings with Ties: Introduction

 \subsection{Our problems and contributions}

-For all our problems, unless stated explicitly, we assume that the given \HRHT\ instance $G=(\RR\cup\HH,E)$ does not admit a \SSM.
+Throughout the paper, unless stated otherwise, we assume that the given \HRHT\ instance $G=(\RR\cup\HH,E)$ does not admit a \SSM.
 Deciding whether an \HRT\ instance admits a strongly stable matching can be done in polynomial time using the algorithm by Irving \etal~\cite{irving2003strong} (see Appendix~\ref{sec:irving}).
-Throughout this paper the {\em augmented} instance $G'$ is the same as $G$ except that $q'(h) \ge q(h)$ for each $h$.
+Throughout this paper, the {\em augmented} instance $G'$ is the same as $G$ except that $q'(h) \ge q(h)$ for each $h$.
 Our first objective is to minimize the total increase in quotas across all hospitals, which we denote as the \hyperref[prob:minsumss]{\MINSUMSS} problem.